-Accounts, Grants and Contributions Receivable
+Grants and Contributions Receivable and Accounts Receivable

-Accounts, grants and contributions receivable are stated at the amount management expects to collect from balances outstanding at year end.
+Grants, contributions and accounts receivable and are stated at the amount management expects to collect from balances outstanding at year end.
 Throughout the year, management determines if an allowance for doubtful accounts is necessary based upon a review of outstanding receivables, historical collection of information, and existing economic conditions.
 Accounts deemed uncollectible are charged off based on specific circumstances of the parties involved.
-Management believes all receivables are fully collectible and no provision for allowance for doubtful accounts is deemed necessary.
+Management believes all receivables are fully collectible, and no provision for allowance for doubtful accounts is deemed necessary.
+As of the beginning of the year ended December 31, 2021, grants and contributions receivable totaled \$0, and accounts receivable totaled \$78,244.